digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ![DOKS CI/CD Overview](assets/images/doks_ci_cd_overview.png)

-In the tutorial, you learn:
+In the tutorial, you will learn:

 1. About components such as Kaniko, Tekton, Argo CD, and Knative.
 2. How to install each component using the DigitalOcean 1-Click apps.